j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2023/jetbrains-ide-actions.md

 The code is also available on GitHub as a [gist](https://gist.github.com/j4ckofalltrades/d7aac303466746e67287441e4fb9e0fe).

-## Demo: Launching the Help Menu (in Intellij IDEA) programmatically
+## Demo: Launching the Help Menu programmatically

 The `Help Menu` action is invoked programatically by clicking on a configured button on the Stream Deck.